 How long does it take to fly to Sorrento?

-Flights from the UK to Naples Airport take around two and a half hours, followed by an hour’s transfer by car to Sorrento.
+Flights from the UK and Ireland to Naples take around 2 hours 30 minutes, then it's an hour by car or pre-booked transfer to Sorrento

 What’s the time difference between the UK and Sorrento?